 Practice Silent Strength — Walk Away from Ego Traps

-One of the most exhausting parts of a toxic workplace is the constant pull to prove yourself — especially in the face of manipulation, provocation, or subtle disrespect.
-You may be forced to defend your intent, correct false narratives, or try to match someone’s energy just to survive.
-But this is exactly where your self-awareness must take the lead.
+One of the most exhausting parts of a toxic workplace is the constant pull to prove yourself, especially in the face of manipulation, provocation, or subtle disrespect.
+You may be forced to defend your intent, correct false narratives, or try to match someone’s energy to survive.
+But this is precisely where your self-awareness must take the lead.

 Every ego-driven interaction is a potential trap designed not to find resolution but to trigger, distract, and drain you.